Chrysler Cordoba

-The Chrysler Cordoba was first introduced as a full-sized luxury car based on the Chrysler Newport that was marketed during the 1970 model year.
+The Chrysler Cordoba was introduced as a full-sized luxury car based on the Chrysler Newport that was marketed during the 1970 model year.
+It was also applied to a show car exhibited that year.

-The nameplate was then applied to a intermediate-sized two-door personal luxury car starting with the 1975 model year.
+The nameplate was then applied to an intermediate-sized two-door personal luxury car starting with the 1975 model year.
 The Cordoba was manufactured by Chrysler in North America over two generations until the 1983 model year.

-The personal luxury version was the company's first model produced specifically for that market segment and the first Chrysler-branded vehicle that was smaller than full-size.
+The personal luxury version was the company's first model produced specifically for that market segment and the first Chrysler-branded vehicle smaller than full-size.

 The name was taken from the Spanish city of Córdoba, Spain.

 Background

-In the early 1960s, when other upmarket brands were expanding into smaller cars with such models as the Mercury Comet and Buick Skylark, Chrysler very publicly declared that there would "never" be a smaller Chrysler.
-The 1963 Chrysler deluxe catalog says of the New Yorker, "This is no jr. edition car."
-The 1962 deluxe catalog goes even further, proclaiming on the rear cover: "there's not a jr. edition in the whole family!".
+In the early 1960s, when other upmarket brands were expanding into smaller cars with such models as the Mercury Comet and Buick Skylark, Chrysler publicly declared that there would "never" be a smaller Chrysler.
+The 1962 full line catalog proclaims on the rear cover: "There's not a jr. edition in the whole family!".
+The 1963 Chrysler prestige catalog described the New Yorker models as having "no jr. edition car."

+Cordoba de Oro concept

+Chrysler developed a concept car, the Cordoba de Oro, which was shown at the 1970 Chicago Auto Show.
+Designed by Chrysler’s design chief, Elwood Engel, the show car was future-oriented with an angular wedge-shaped body that later evolved into the “fuselage aesthetic."
+Its advanced features included a cantilevered roof with no A-pillars between the windshield and the side windows, as well as a thermostatically controlled air intake with horizontal experimental headlights inside the grille.